Thomas Midgley Jr.

 Thomas Midgley Jr. (May 18, 1889 – November 2, 1944) was an American mechanical and chemical engineer.
 He played a major role in developing leaded gasoline (tetraethyl lead) and some of the first chlorofluorocarbons (CFCs), better known in the United States by the brand name Freon; both products were later banned from common use due to their harmful impact on human health and the environment.
 He was granted more than 100 patents over the course of his career.

-He contracted polio in 1940.
-In 1944 he was found strangled by a device he devised to allow him to get out of bed unassisted at his home in Worthington, Ohio.
-At the time, it was reported he was accidentally killed by his own invention.
-Privately, it was declared a suicide.
+Midgley contracted polio in 1940 and was left disabled; in 1944, he was found strangled to death by a device he devised to allow him to get out of bed unassisted.
+It is often reported that he had been accidentally killed by his own invention, but his death was declared by the coroner to be a suicide.

+While the harmful effects of CFCs were not appreciated until decades after Midgley's death, tetraethyl lead was known to be acutely toxic by those involved in the development of leaded gasoline.
+This included Midgley, who publicly insisted that there was nonetheless no health hazard posed by the use of leaded gasoline in internal combustion engines.